-Most people would lose their sense of self around a narcissist if the narcissist were a parent you might have never had a sense of who you were, so how do we rebuild this?
+Most people would lose their sense of self around a narcissist.
+If the narcissist were a parent, you might have never had a sense of who you were, so how do we rebuild this?

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.